heyclore/citronella/python/README.md

 ![alt github-action](https://github.com/heyclore/citronella/blob/main/python/screenshot/github_action.png?raw=true)

 ## Example Tests
-Even though this module is mainly designed for page object, it can be used without it for quick prototyping or mockups, etc.
+Even though this module is mainly designed for the page object model, it can also be used without it for quick prototyping or mockups, etc.
 ```python
 from selenium import webdriver
 from selenium.webdriver.common.by import By